apple patient

 The main focus of WWDC this year is iOS 17, the big annual update for iPhone users. iOS 17 brings numerous new features, changes and bug fixes.
 Here are the rumors about the new features of iOS 17:

-- New "Smart Display" mode: Apple is planning new features for the always-on screen for the iPhone 14 Pro series. iOS 17 will reportedly include a new horizontal interface for the always-on lock screen that can display things like calendar appointments, weather forecasts, and notifications.
+• New "Smart Display" mode: Apple is planning new always-on screen features for the iPhone 14 Pro series. iOS 17 will reportedly include a new horizontal interface for the always-on lock screen that can display things like calendar events, weather forecasts, and notifications.

-- Upgrades for the Wallet app: According to Bloomberg, Apple is preparing "significant" changes to the Wallet app as part of iOS 17.
-Further details about the changes are not yet known.
+• Upgrades to the Wallet app: According to Bloomberg, Apple is preparing "significant" changes to the Wallet app as part of iOS 17.
+Further details on the changes are not yet known.

 In addition to these rumors, Apple will likely unveil other new features for iOS 17.
 The company is known for keeping details about its software secret until the keynote in order to maintain the excitement and surprise surrounding the announcements.